-A more appropriate classification in our case is a classical semantic one in term of business (also called domain or applicative exceptions) and resource or system exceptions.
-Resource or system exceptions are raised by the computing environment and are likely to reflect a specific communication or resource lack problem.
-System exception can be considered as replica-specific.
+A more appropriate classification classically relies on exception semantics and distinguishes business (also called domain or applicative) exceptions from system or resource exceptions.
+System exceptions are raised by the computing environment and are likely to reflect a specific communication or resource lack problem.
+They can be considered to be replica-specific.
 Business exceptions are direct consequences of a programmer's code.
-Under the hypothesis that all the replicas of an agent have the same deterministic behavior, exceptions identified as business exception can be considered as replica-independent : they will be raised by all replicas of a given agent.
+Under the hypothesis that all the replicas of an agent have the same deterministic behavior, exceptions identified as business exception can be considered as replica-independent: they will be raised by all replicas of a given agent.
 The question of knowing how to detect at run-time whether an exception is a system or business is left open at this point of the study.
+In future work, we will consider comparing the responses (normal responses or exceptions) to a same request given by several replicas of an agent as a possible answer to this question.
+Indeed, if an exception is repeatedly raised by replicas of a given agent, it might probably indicate that the exception is a business exception.
+In such a situation, after a determined number of occurrences of the same exception, the system might consider it is useless to wait for other replicas' responses.
 Beyond this classification, the strategies of the exception handler of the replication manager also takes into account the composition of the replication group.
 Three strategies are described in the following sections.